juzybits/polymedia-zklogin-demo/README.md

 ## Front-end

 This is a simple React app.
-The code is designed to be serve as a tutorial for how to implement zkLogin, and there are comments that explain the different steps.
+The code is meant to be a tutorial for how to implement Sui zkLogin, and there are comments that explain the different steps.

 All the relevant code is in [web/src/App.tsx](./web/src/App.tsx)

 #### Local development

-\- Copy `web/config.example.json` into `web/config.json` and modify it.
+Copy `web/config.example.json` into `web/config.json` and modify it.

-\- Run the app locally:
+Run the app locally:
 ```bash
 cd web/
 pnpm install